A year at piano is normally recommended and offered to those without prior musical training. Bart is an experienced teacher of both instruments.

-Places in the harp program are suited to students of reading age upwards.
-For those without a piano background, a prior year at piano is recommended though not essential.
-Bart is an experienced teacher of both instruments.
-A course at piano often proves more than a mere stepping stone to harp, having many rewards of its own, not least the acquisition of a broad foundational knowledge of music literacy and awareness of styles; but also dexterity and the two hand co-ordination which accelerate harp learning.
+Most students discover piano lessons often prove more than a mere stepping stone to harp, finding therein the rewards of increased confidence, dexterity and the two hand co-ordination and musical literacy which accelerate harp learning.
 Also fostered through piano lessons are those more elusive virtues of patience and perseverance currently missing from our modern mindset of instant acquisition!
-The old adage rings true: "That which grows slowly, endures".
+The old adage rings true, "That which grows slowly, endures".

-Students of Harp Tidings have excelled in all their AMEB harp and piano exams receiving, on average, the Grade Award of A (Honours): "The candidate demonstrates an overall superior level of achievement in meeting the syllabus objectives in all Sections, in terms of musicianship, security of technique (including intonation, tone, phrasing, articulation, rhythm), and stylistic awareness" (from QLD AMEB guidelines for exam criteria marking).
-Bart's first harp student performed at a young age in harp Masterclasses as well as at local weddings and gave a recital in Sydney.
-Lately he has undertaken charitable performances for the elderly.
-Others have made a career with the harp, some going on to teach harp themselves.
-Other students, particularly adults, may wish to learn within a less structured, exam-free environment, but with equal attention given to building a solid technical foundation.
-The development of a sound, technical facility receives particular attention in all lessons, particularly in the early years of learning, since we are, after all, "only ever as musical as our technique allows us to be" (as distinguished harp pedagogue Sebastien Lipman would remind us).
+Students of Harp Tidings have excelled in their AMEB harp and piano exams receiving, on average, the Grade Award of A (Honours): "The candidate demonstrates an overall superior level of achievement in meeting the syllabus objectives in all Sections, in terms of musicianship, security of technique (including intonation, tone, phrasing, articulation, rhythm), and stylistic awareness" (from QLD AMEB guidelines for exam criteria marking).

-Following the first 'get-to-know' lesson which is always free, Harp Tidings' studio lesson fees are governed and regulated by the parameters set and revised by the Music Teacher's Association of Queensland.
+The first 'get-to-know' lesson is a free, trial lesson.
+After this, Harp Tidings' studio lesson fees are governed and regulated by the parameters set and revised by the Music Teacher's Association of Queensland.
 Currently this works out at $60 per hour.